mychris/throttle/README.txt

 DESCRIPTION
        throttle  transfers  all  data  from its standard input to its standard output.
-Unlike the normal pipe, the data is  read  into  the  programs memory  and  the  printed out again.
+Unlike the normal pipe, the data is first read into  the  pro‐ grams  memory and then written to is standard output again.
 This slows down the data transfer significantly.

        This tool is designed to be used for testing other command line  utili‐ ties.